Swimming at UTS

 We are very aware that our swimming pool is a very costly resource to maintain and run but also that with a river in our village, it is important that children are taught the essential life skill of swimming and ensuring their own water safety.

-In order to maintain the swimming pool, we are fortunate to receive an annual donation from our PTFA and also that many parents choose to donate £2 a week for the swimming season, to ensure the pool stays open.
+In order to maintain the swimming pool, we are fortunate to receive an annual donation from our PTFA and also that many parents choose to donate towards the upkeep of our pool.